- Safety and Health Topics

 Medical Management and Countermeasures

 Individuals who may have come into contact with Ebola virus may be quarantined at the discretion of public health officials.
-Isolate suspected and confirmed cases of EHF to prevent transmission of the disease to other individuals.
-Suspected and confirmed cases of Ebola should be isolated to prevent transmission of the disease to other individuals.
+Isolate suspected and confirmed cases of EVD to prevent transmission of the disease to other individuals.
 If possible, isolating suspected cases separately from confirmed cases also may help prevent transmission.

-The U.S. Department of Homeland Security has identified EHF as a high-priority threat.
-The U.S. Department of Health and Human Services is prioritizing the development of vaccines and other medical countermeasures for EHF and Ebola virus accordingly.3 The National Institutes of Health (NIH) has had some success with experimental vaccines in non-human primate models.
-Ongoing research into recombinant adenoviruses, recombinant vesicular stomatitis viruses (VSVs), and other recombinant vaccine products is underway, but human trials are still needed to demonstrate safety and efficacy.4 Research efforts continue in a number of nations to develop an effective vaccine and other medical countermeasures, such as antibody serum, to prevent or treat EHF and related diseases.
+The U.S. Department of Health and Human Services is prioritizing the development of vaccines and other medical countermeasures for EVD and Ebola virus accordingly.3 The National Institutes of Health (NIH) has had some success with experimental vaccines in non-human primate models.
+Ongoing Research into recombinant adenoviruses, recombinant vesicular stomatitis viruses (VSVs), and other recombinant vaccine products is underway, but further work is needed to demonstrate safety and efficacy and, if appropriate, secure approval for their use.4 Research efforts continue in a number of nations to develop an effective vaccine and other medical countermeasures, such as antibody serum, to prevent or treat EVD and related diseases.

-CDC's Ebola page provides the most up-to-date information on medical aspects of Ebola virus infection and EHF.
+CDC's Ebola page provides the most up-to-date information on medical aspects of Ebola virus infection and EVD.

 1 Preventing Spread of Disease on Commercial Aircraft: Guidance for Cabin Crew.
 Centers for Disease Control and Prevention (CDC), U.S. Department of Health and Human Services (HHS).